 Vulnerability Study of the Northern Waterfront Seawall.
 In early 2016, the Port Commission of the City commissioned an earthquake vulnerability study of the Northern Waterfront Seawall.
 The three-mile Seawall was constructed over 100 years ago and sits on reclaimed land, rendering it vulnerable to seismic risk.
 The Seawall provides flood and wave protection to downtown San Francisco, and stabilizes hundreds of acres of filled land.
 Preliminary findings of the study indicate that a strong earthquake may cause most of the Seawall to settle and move outward toward the Bay, which would significantly increase earthquake damage and disruption along the waterfront.
 The Port Commission estimates that seismic retrofitting of the Seawall could cost as much as \$3 billion, with another \$2 billion or more needed to prepare the Seawall for rising sea levels.
 The study estimates that approximately \$1.6 billion in Port assets and \$2.1 billion of rents, business income, and wages are at risk from major damage to the Seawall.
-The Bonds will be issued for the purpose of funding, in part, repairs and improvements to the Embarcadero Seawall and Embarcadero infrastructure and utilities for earthquake and flood safety.
 See "Climate Change, Risk of Sea Level Rise and Flooding Damage" below.